The Real New Testament Church

 The Israelite Age began when God entered into covenant relationship with the original patriarch of Israel, Abram.
 Referred to as the Abrahamic Covenant, it was an unconditional covenant of promise that secured the presence of the kingdom of God on the degenerated earth.
 As a result, God could continue to vindicate His nature and repopulate His kingdom.

 Through the Abrahamic Covenant God requested that Abram do two things.
-Both requests were accompanied by unconditional covenantal promises:
+Both were accompanied by unconditional covenantal promises:

 Vertical Divider